Urkesh: Archaeology

+encompassed by another wall, during the Akkadian Empire period became the site of the large palace of Tupkish.
+The temple itself (Area BA) is of the standard "bent-axis" form and had four major building phases with the later phases more subject to erosion.
+Phase 1, the old and proposed to date to Early Dynastic III, was destroyed by fire.
+The limited nature of later phases make uncertain if the area was still being used as a temple.
+The deity worshiped in the temple is uncertain and both Nergal and Kumbari have been proposed.
+The palace had a service area and a residence area, the later being two meters higher.

 Foundation tablet.
 Dedication to God Nergal by Hurrian king Atalshen, king of Urkish and Nawar, Habur Bassin, circa 2000 BC.
 Louvre Museum AO 5678.

 "Of Nergal the lord of Hawalum, Atal-shen, the caring shepherd, the king of Urkesh and Nawar, the son of Sadar-mat the king, is the builder of the temple of Nergal, the one who overcomes opposition.
 Let Shamash and Ishtar destroy the seeds of whoever removes this tablet.
 Shaum-shen is the craftsman."

-The mud brick architecture which comprises the majority of the structures found to date has been preserved over the years though an innovative system.
-This system protects the monument while still allowing a detailed inspection of the primary document as originally unearthed.
-The same system affords an overview of the architectural volumes as perceived by the ancients.
-A sizeable lab in the field research facility allows the conservators to give the best possible on-site care while interacting with the excavations.

-Special emphasis is placed on documenting the concrete types of contact which are observed in the ground.
-This is done with great detail at the level of each individual feature.
-From this evidence is automatically derived a complete depositional history of all elements in contact.
-The strata are conceived as segments of this continuum in which a single depositional moment can be reconstructed.
-The phases are periods that are culturally identifiable on the basis of typological and functional analysis.
-Horizons are the broad chronological subdivisions based on comparative material and as they can be linked to the general historical understanding.

 One of the most important fixed points of reference for chronology are impressions on door sealings of the seal of Tar'am-Agade, the daughter of Naram-Sin, which because of stratigraphy can be firmly linked to phase 3 of the AP palace occupation.

+Small finds included a number of terracotta animal figurines.
 Finds from the excavations at Tell Mozan are on display in the Deir ez-Zor Museum.

-Syrian Civil War 2015-present
+2011 to present

 Excavations are on hold during the Syrian Civil War since 2011.
 The site lies close to the Turkish border, and is protected by Kurdish troops and a team of local workers.
+Conservation activities continue at the site.